Xin dynasty: History

 Soon after its inauguration, Wang's regime was destabilized by several natural disasters, including the Yellow River changing course, which resulted in massive floods.
 Plagues of locusts further worsened the situation, and widespread famines broke out.
 The Xin dynasty's economic policies failed to solve the ensuing crisis, and Wang Mang quickly lost the support which he had had among the peasantry as the latter struggled for survival.

 The desperate peasants in the eastern parts of the empire soon turned to banditry.
-The bandit groups grew in strength, and numbered tens of thousands of members by the 20s.
+The bandit groups grew in strength, and numbered tens of thousands of members by the 20s AD.
 The most powerful factions along the Yellow River reorganized into rebel armies, known as the Red Eyebrows.
 The insurgents allied with discontented nobles and descendants of the former imperial clan, resulting in large-scale civil war by 19 AD.
 Wang Mang was forced to shift troops from other areas to deal with the Red Eyebrows, whereupon the Protectorate of the Western Regions was overrun by the Xiongnu.
 Smaller rebellions broke out in other parts of China.
 The "Troops from the Lower Yangtze" operated along this river, while two insurgent bands in Hubei were recruited by Han loyalists.
 Led by Liu Bosheng, they became known as the Lulin.

 As civil war engulfed the entire Xin Empire, Wang's loyalist armies fought hard to keep the rebels at bay.
 The Xin armies scored several victories, but were completely defeated by Han restorationist armies in the Battle of Kunyang in June–July 23 AD.
 Upon hearing of this event, the irregular militias of Zhuang Ben and Zhuang Chun captured Chang'an in October 23, plundering the capital and killing Wang Mang.
 The various rebel armies subsequently fought each other to gain full control over the empire.
 In 25 AD, Liu Xiu was crowned as Emperor Guangwu of Han in Luoyang.
 The Red Eyebrows were defeated by Liu Xiu's forces in 27 AD, and he also destroyed other rival claimants as well as separatist regimes including Wang Lang's Zhao state, Gongsun Shu's Chengjia empire, and warlord Wei Ao in the northwest.
 By 37 AD, the Han dynasty was fully restored.